Coronary artery disease (CAD) is the most common type of heart disease. The coronary arteries begin to narrow. This will slow or stop blood flow.

 - Increase fruits, vegetables, fish, and fiber.

-- Do not drink too much alcohol.
+- Limit or avoid alcohol.
 This means no more than 2 drinks per day for men and no more than 1 per day for women.

-- Increase your activity levels.
-Aim for 30 to 60 minutes of activity on most days.
-Increase your activity bit by bit over time.
+- 30 to 60 minutes of physical activity on most days.

 - Reach and keep a healthy weight.